California gas tax repeal campaign seeks federal inquiry

-Leaders of the Proposition 6 campaign to repeal California's recent gas tax increase are asking the federal government to investigate their claims that public resources have been used against them.
+Leaders of a campaign to repeal California's recent gas tax increase are asking the federal government to investigate their claims that public resources have been used against them.

-Their allegations are based on emails and other documents that appear to show local government workers discussing the repeal effort.
+Their allegations are based on emails and other documents that appear to show local government workers discussing the repeal effort, known as Proposition 6.
 In one, a San Francisco official says in an email that showing how gas tax funds benefit the city is important "to support the anti-repeal campaign."

 "It's damning, it's unacceptable," Proposition 6 campaign leader Carl DeMaio said.
 "They are using taxpayer dollars to influence an election."